joelloyd/joelloyd/README.md

 ### Good Day 👋

 I'm a guy presently working with and around the cloud.
-I presently enjoying tinkering with Svelte projects in my spare time!
+These days, I am also enjoying tinkering with Svelte projects in my spare time!

 You can find me on [my website](https://joseppino.com)